vuongducphuong/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

 .. spoiler:: Solutions

-   The solutions for each exercise of the chapter are hosted on the `official Odoo tutorials repository
+   The solutions for each exercise of the chapter are hosted on the `official Leansoft Tutorials repository
    <https://github.com/odoo/tutorials/commits/{CURRENT_MAJOR_BRANCH}-solutions/owl_playground>`_.
 It
    is recommended to try to solve them first without looking at the solution!